weibeld-setup/install-keyboard-layout/README.md

 # Logitech Swiss German Keyboard Layout

-Keyboard layout with some slight deviations from the default Swiss German keyboard layout that is preinstalled on most systems.
+Keyboard layout with some slight deviations from the default Swiss German keyboard layout that comes preinstalled on most systems.

 ## Characteristics